-- The evil enchantress Circe from Wonder Woman comics; this, along with her overall appearance, is directly based on her prototype from Greek mythology.
+- The evil enchantress Circe does not wear shoes save for to complete a temporary disguise or mocking appearance; this, along with her overall appearance, is directly based on her prototype from Greek mythology.

 - The DC villainess Jinx goes barefoot because she needs skin contact with the ground in order to use her magical powers.

 - Jack Hawksmoor in Stormwatch and The Authority.
 Likewise, he needs to go barefoot because his powers depend on contact with his environment.